beteje/LFP_Analysis/README.md

 # LFP_Analysis

-All code can be run from the Start_LFP_Analysis.m file All the parameters which need to be set for subsequent analysis are contained in this file
+All code can be run from the Start_LFP_Analysis.m file.
+All the parameters which need to be set for subsequent analysis are contained in this file.
+The code is based upon spike and local field potential data exported from recordings made in Neuroexplorer.

 1. First choose which analysis to perform – for each parameter set to 1 if you want to perform the analysis and 0 if you don’t want to perform the analysis